bentomhall/nih-system/homebrewery/core.homebrew.md

 A target with **three-quarters cover** has a +5 bonus to AC and Dexterity saving throws.
 A target has three-quarters cover if about three-quarters of it is covered by a solid obstacle.
 The obstacle might be a portcullis, an arrow slit, or a thick tree trunk.
 Creatures two sizes larger or more than the target provide three-quarters cover instead of half cover.

 A target with **total cover** can't be targeted directly by an attack or a spell, although some abilities can reach such a target by including it in an area of effect.
 A target has total cover if it is completely behind a solid obstacle.
-Note that total cover and total concealment are different; a target has total cover when it stands behind a wall-of-force, but as the wall is transparent, the target has no concealment and cannot hide.
+Note that total cover and total concealment are different; a target has total cover when it stands behind a *wall of force*, but as the wall is transparent, the target has no concealment and cannot hide.
 And vice versa; a target concealed by heavy fog or by un-illuminated darkness has no cover but is totally concealed and can attempt to hide.

 All abilities require a clear path to their target unless they specify otherwise or unless their effect would not work as written otherwise (such as the teleport incantation).